Countries

 Tibetan vs Khasi Difficulty

 The Tibetan vs Khasi difficulty level basically depends on the number of Tibetan Alphabets and Khasi Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Tibetan and Khasi are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Tibetan and Khasi, which language is harder to learn?
-Time required to learn Tibetan is 24 weeks while to learn Khasi time required is Not Available.
+Time required to learn Tibetan is 24 weeks while to learn Khasi time required is 44 weeks.